- Biographical Services

 - To accept and record gifts for UT a student organization must be sponsored

 Reference Life Cycle of a Gift

 ||Gift is mailed or Gift Officer accepts gift from Donor.

 |The gift has to be entered in VIP (by one of the following: CSU, an assistant, at LCH, internal giving page, lockbox coupon, etc.)

-The entry action triggers notifications – primary and secondary managers get a notification by email; some people get instant notification of on-line gifts; every CSU gets a weekly and monthly gift reports )
+Donor intent must be translated into CSU, Designation, account number, and sometimes solicit code and Pledge documentation.Note: If the gift is placed in a holding account or an incorrect account it will be transferred later..
+Gift entry triggers notifications – primary and secondary managers get a notification by email; some people get instant notification of on-line gifts; every CSU gets a weekly and monthly gift reports )

 Note: in the case of instant notifications you may be the first human eyes to see the gift information.